Thunder-Compute/thunder-compute-documentation/guides/running-jupyter-notebooks-on-thunder-compute.md

 ![Checking for a GPU in a Jupyter Notebook](/images/screenshot_torch_cuda.png)

 That's it!
 You are connected to a notebook running in a Thunder Compute instance.

+### Optional: Connect to a Jupyter Notebook from VSCode